StuyCSDojo/dojo-docs/docs/source/developer_environment/preparing_environment.rst

    ``C:\Users\Username>`` signals that you should enter the commands afterward in the command prompt.

 .. _preparing_environment_windows_installing_git:

 Install Git and Clone Repos
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-* If you do not have Git installed, check the `Installing Git </testing/private/resources/software_installation_and_tips/installation_instructions/programming_tools/installing_git.html#installation-programming-tools-git-windows>`_ guide for instructions
+* If you do not have Git installed, check the `Installing Git </testing/private/resources/software_installation_and_tips/installation_instructions/programming_tools/installing_git.html#windows>`_ guide for instructions
 * For a brief introduction to Git, check the `Introduction to Git </testing/private/resources/software_installation_and_tips/software_tutorials/programming_tools/git_tutorial.html>`_ guide
 * It is also recommended to set up SSH keys, information can be found in the `SSH Keys </testing/private/resources/software_installation_and_tips/software_tutorials/remote_file_transfer/ssh_keys_tutorial.html>`_ guide
-* Create a folder for the project and clone the Dojo Website repos inside that directory by running the following commands in powershell or command prompt:
+* Create a folder for the project and clone the Dojo Website repos inside that directory by running the following commands in Powershell or command prompt:
   ::

      C:\Users\Username> mkdir <name of directory>